 The phone rang from Brian, and he said, 'I have been checking the loans that Mr Webster has taken out.
 The first loan is from FitzGerald Bank at a sound investment rate, but the other is somewhat obscure and proving difficult to track down the vendor or any other details.'

 'Perhaps the unidentified men may belong to the party in question,' Mary advised.

 'Interesting, we may arrive at the same door from opposite directions,' Brian commented, 'Genuine businesses rarely hide a great deal because it is the best type of advertising.'

-'Bob may have gotten on the wrong bandwagon.
+'Bob may have climbed on the wrong bandwagon.
 Perhaps that is why he became all desperate about the trading halt,' Mary considered, 'I will advise Chief Holmes as to the possibility of shady business.
-I won’t go as far as to think the worst.
+I won’t go as far as to think the worst just yet.
 If you brief the Chief as to where your tracking has led you, he may find that useful.'

 'I send it over immediately; he may be able to check deeper with his contacts than I have been able to do,' Brian signed off.

 Mary entered the Chief’s office and informed Chief Holmes, 'Brian from McKinley Law rang; he is suspicious about the source of one of Bob’s loans; can’t get details on anything; unusual for a legitimate business.
 However, what he does have, he will send shortly.'

 'Fine, even that information would help, I’ll ask my Federal contact if I can get some hints,' Holmes suggested, then picked up the phone, dialled then greeted the recipient, 'Tony, Hi it’s Frank Holmes, how are you and the family?'

 Holmes listened for a while before continuing, 'Good, good; now the reason I am phoning is that Webster Investments has a loan from a source which we haven’t been able to track down; perhaps there is a connection that I should know about?'
 A pause while he listened, 'OK, I will telex what data as soon as we get it, thanks, see you around,' Holmes finished.